This document describes additional open source command line tools that are provided by Semaphore and available in all VMs.

 cache store command archives a file or directory specified by

-path and associates it with a given
+associates it with a given

 cache store uses